tjfrench24/team-3-project/team/m2/features.md

 **Points**: 4

 **Point Justification**: I found this feature very challenging to implement.
 However, this feature is not entirely complete.
-I spent a lot of my time on Milestone 3 creating this feature, but I could not figure out why the saved profile information does not render correctly when the information is saved.
+I spent a lot of my time on Milestone 3 creating this feature, writing a decent amount of code with a lot of working parts, but I could not figure out why the saved profile information does not render correctly when the information is saved.
 I spent a lot of time and effort trying to figure out how to fix this problem, but was unable to before the deadline.
 I could try to fix this before starting my part of the next milestone.

 **Team Member**: Tim